Zziwei/Zziwei.github.io/_posts/2017-05-03-Least Squares and four unconstrained optimization algs.md

 ![]({{ site.url }}/resources/2017-05-03-Least%20squares%20and%20four%20unconstrained%20optimization%20algs/gradient descent.png)

 ## Gauss Newton Method

+### Vectorize objective function
 First vectorize the cost function.
 ![]({{ site.url }}/resources/2017-05-03-Least%20squares%20and%20four%20unconstrained%20optimization%20algs/gauss-newton1.png)

+### Zero gradient
-Then, based on the mian idea that the optimal parameters 𝒂 that minimize the cost function 𝜀 has to satisfy the equation that the gradient vector is equal to zero, we get the followings.
+Then, based on the main idea that the optimal parameters 𝒂 that minimize the cost function 𝜀 has to satisfy the equation that the gradient vector is equal to zero, we get the followings.
 ![]({{ site.url }}/resources/2017-05-03-Least%20squares%20and%20four%20unconstrained%20optimization%20algs/gauss-newton2.png)

 Rewrite the expressions.
 ![]({{ site.url }}/resources/2017-05-03-Least%20squares%20and%20four%20unconstrained%20optimization%20algs/gauss-newton3.png)

+### Iterative rule from Taylor expansion and zero gradient
 It is very hard to find a closed form solution to this expression.
 So we need a iterative method to find the optimal solution.
 The basic idea of iterative is adding some changes to the current coefficients to get better ones closer to the optimum ones.
 ![]({{ site.url }}/resources/2017-05-03-Least%20squares%20and%20four%20unconstrained%20optimization%20algs/gauss-newton4.png)